ToolJet/ToolJet/docs/docs/widgets/calendar.md

 The view that is currently selected will be exposed as the variable `currentView`.

+#### Start time on week and day view

+This determines the time at which week view and day view cells begins.
+Keep in mind that this field accepts a date, but still only the time and timezone(if provided) are taken from this date.
+The date should be provided in the date format chosen by you in the first property field.

+#### End time on week and day view

+This determines the time at which week view and day view cells ends.
+Keep in mind that this field accepts a date, but still only the time and timezone(if provided) are taken from this date.
+The date should be provided in the date format chosen by you in the first property field.

 #### Show toolbar

 Determines whether the calendar toolbar should be displayed or not.